ainsleyrutterford/Hackintosh/README.md

 ### BIOS Settings

 Followed [Chris Schmock's settings](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-AsRock-Z490-Phantom-ITX-TB3) almost exactly.
 I ended up updating my BIOS to [1.50](https://www.asrock.com/mb/Intel/Z490%20Phantom%20Gaming-ITXTB3/index.asp#BIOS) using the Windows easy installation process, as I was having troubles with booting into the USB (but it turned out I had put the `EFI` directory in the wrong place, so the update was unnecesasry).
+I later updated to 1.60 to use a 6900 XT.
+Since you can only download the 1.60 ROM (and not the Windows easy install program), I copied the `Z49PGIX1.60` file to the same directory as the `ASROM.exe` file (from the 1.50 download) and changed the target ROM file to `Z49PGIX1.60` in `ASROM.ini`.

 ### Installation